emnaDebbabi5/ablaevent/README.md

 #### Run this to unlink the local version

-- In the other directory: `yalc remove posthog-js`, then install dependencies
+- In the other directory: `yalc remove ablaevent`, then install dependencies
-  (for `posthog` this means: `yalc remove posthog-js && pnpm i && pnpm copy-scripts`)
+  (for `posthog` this means: `yalc remove ablaevent && pnpm i && pnpm copy-scripts`)

 ## Releasing a new version